 Learn more how you can participate in WIN and start creating real change in the world.

 It is a well-known fact that economic support given directly to women in developing countries often yields better economic and social returns to their families/communities than when given to their male counterparts.
-Yet women in post conflict and fragile African states who are at highest risk are still largely without much need support and are economically disadvantaged.
+Yet women in African post conflict/fragile states who are at highest risk are still largely without much need support and are economically disadvantaged.

 We believe women have a key role to play in overcoming poverty in Africa moreover “overcoming poverty is not a gesture of charity.
 It is an act of justice” – Nelson Mandela.